StudySmarter - The all-in-one study app.

 Independent group design (IGD) is an experimental design whereby different participants are used for each experimental condition.
-The researcher exposes separate sets of participants to different experimental conditions.
-Each group has different participants.
+The researcher exposes separate sets of randomly allocated participants to different experimental conditions.

-An experimental design is a research method that aims to test a hypothesis and ensure that research is executed in a controlled and scientific manner.
-This leads to collecting representative data and drawing conclusions.
-If the researchers follow the appropriate steps and implement necessary measures, the results are most likely valid and reliable.
+An experimental design is a research method that aims to test a hypothesis and ensure that research is executed in a controlled and scientific manner; this leads to collecting representative data and drawing conclusions.
+If the researchers follow the appropriate steps and implement the necessary measures, the results may be considered valid and reliable.

 In an independent group design, think of an experimental and a controlled group.
 For the experimental group of individuals, there is a manipulation of the independent variable.